The story

 Engel Vaage (also known as John Christensen, 1875–1944) was the first “Tysnesing” to sign on board to a sail yacht around the year 1900, soon to be followed by many.
 They rapidly advanced in rank, among other things to mates or captains – or sailing masters, as they were called.
 These, in turn, had an influence on choice of crew, which explains how a small local community on the coast of Norway came to be a dominant provider of yacht crews up until 1940.

-Please hold mouse over “The History” in upper left menu, for sub menus relating to the story of America’s Cup and The Norwegian Steam.
+Please hold mouse over “The story” in menu, for sub menus relating to the story of America’s Cup and The Norwegian Steam.